 Kindly note some older Rokus may not be compatible with Apple TV.
 If your Roku doesn’t support the Apple TV app, you won’t see Apple TV in the search results.

-- Hides behind your TV: The all-new design plugs right into your TV with a simple setup
+- Hides behind your TV: The stick design plugs right into your TV with a simple setup

 Although Apple TV isn’t the only content streaming service of its kind, it sure has its uniqueness and legion of fans.